 - Add all the product data such as title, description, category, and upload a featured image.

 - In the ‘Product Data’ section, choose a product type:

 - Select ‘Simple Product’ if you’re creating a standalone item that can be added to the eventual WooCommerce build your own product without variations.
 Add a price, plus choose the stock options if you want to use stock control.

 - Select ‘Variable Product’ if you’re creating several mutually exclusive items for customers to choose from (like my pizza base example in the previous section).
 This is slightly trickier to set up – please follow the instructions on creating attributes in the WooCommerce documentation.
 Once you’ve created your attributes, tick the ‘Use for Variations’ box and go to the ‘Variations’ tab.
 You can then select your attributes and create the variations (one for each options) with their own pricing and stock control.

-- If you’re using WooCommerce Product Add-Ons to provide extra options, then you can use these with the Simple or Variable product type.
-An ‘Add-Ons’ tab will appear in the Product Data section, where you can create your add-ons.
+- If you’re using WooCommerce Product Options to provide extra options, then you can use these with the Simple or Variable product type.
+Add your options under Products → Options.